Parental Disability and Child Support

 Garnishing Disability Benefits for Child Support Payments

 In some cases, disability benefits may be garnished to pay current or back child support payments.
 While this may seem unfair to the disabled parent, the state takes very seriously the need to maintain regular child support payments.
-Therefore, parents who owes child support and who receives disability benefits should be aware that the courts can dip into those benefits, in the form of formally garnishing them before they even get to you.
+Therefore, parents who owe child support and who receives disability benefits should be aware that the courts can dip into those benefits, in the form of formally garnishing them before they even get to you.
 This makes it virtually impossible not to pay at least part of your regular child support payments, but it can also make it extremely difficult to get by on the remaining amount, especially if you are out of work temporarily.

-Disability and Child Support for Parents Receiving Supplemental Security Income (SSI)
+Parents Receiving Supplemental Security Income (SSI)

 Supplemental Security Income (SSI) is a government program for lower income, disabled individuals.
 If a parents' wages are paid directly by SSI, then they cannot usually be garnished for things like taxes and debts.
 However, there is one clause: social security disability benefits can be garnished for child support non-payment.
 This is another reason why it's so important not to fall behind on child support payments in the first place.